 10. Danny Elfman also wrote and performed the vocals for four songs, with pitch changes and modulations to represent different singers.

 11. Following Burton’s suggestion, each song in the score is designed to reflect a different archetype.
 “Wonka’s Welcome Song” is a maddeningly cheerful theme park ditty, “Augustus Gloop” a Bollywood spectacle (per Deep Roy’s suggestion), “Violet Beauregarde” is 1970s funk, “Veruca Salt” is 1960s bubblegum pop /psychedelic pop, and “Mike Teavee” is a tribute to late 1970s hard rock (such as Queen) / early 1980s hair bands.

 13. This movie is the fifth Tim Burton/Johnny Depp collaboration in 15 years.
 This is the fifth film that Tim Burton and Johnny Depp have made together.
 The others are Edward Scissorhands (1990), Ed Wood (1994), Sleepy Hollow (1999), and Corpse Bride (2005).

 16. In the TV room scene, the movie that the chocolate bar was teleported into is implied to be Stanley Kubrick’s 2001: A Space Odyssey.
-The monkeys’ behavior towards the chocolate bar is a remake of the first scenes of the film; and the film’s theme music was also used in that scene.
+The monkeys’ actions toward the chocolate bar are a re-enactment of the film’s early scenes, and the film’s theme song was also used in that sequence.

 17. The flash-back about Willy Wonka’s childhood and his being obliged to wear a huge dental brace are not from the original book.
 The brace is a reference to Tim Burton’s own childhood.